Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 You just agreed with me.

-You're gonna tell me that no child left No child left behind L let's do Mike, just shut up for just a minute, please.
+Mike, just shut up for just a minute, please.

-You're trying to tell me that you agree that no child left behind has raised test scores, and that's a good thing.
+You're trying to tell me that you agree that No Child Left Behind has raised test scores and that's a good thing.

 Then in the same breath, without even pausing, you give me the contradictory thought that it's an unfunded mandate, whatever that means, and therefore it's evil, and what else has he done for us in five years?

-I I just wanted to devote a certain portion of the program to the good news you will never hear anywhere else in the media.
+I just wanted to devote a certain portion of the program to the good news you will never hear anywhere else in the media.

 But why is that?

-Everyone knows as somewhat educated at all.
+Everyone knows it as somewhat educated at all.

 There is no liberal bias in the media any longer.